 COMFORT FOOD ALERT!
 (And we all need a little comfort at the moment, don’t you think?)
-Today’s recipe is a firm favourite in my kitchen.
+Today’s recipe for Chicken and Chickpea Pilaf is a firm favourite in my kitchen.
 Gently spiced chicken and onions served with a warming pilaf of rice and chickpeas.
-Topped with juicy tomato and a hint of bright and zingy lemon, there are some incredible flavours going on in this Chicken and Chickpea Pilaf and I know you’re going to love it.
+Topped with juicy tomato and a hint of bright and zingy lemon, there are some incredible flavours going on in this dish and I know you’re going to love it.

 I have to make a confession.
 I hardly ever eat take-out food.
 As I’m most of the day in the kitchen, there is always plenty of food to grab out of the fridge so I don’t even think about it.
 However, when I lived in Cyprus, one of my greatest temptations was Tavuklu Nohutlu Pilav – shredded barbecue chicken with rice and chickpeas.
 This is a meal that is everywhere in the Turkish culture, from roadside stalls to supermarket counters and fast food joints.
 It’s always filling and delicious – especially when loaded up with juicy chicken and topped with some spicy pickled peppers.